The Chart for UnitedHealth Group Incorporated (UNH) Is Flashing Mixed Signals

-UnitedHealth Group Incorporated (NYSE:UNH) went up by 0.36% from its latest closing price compared to the recent 1-year high of $367.95.
-The company’s stock price has collected 2.36% of gains in the last five trading sessions.
-MarketWatch.com reported on 11/13/20 that UnitedHealth Group Inc. stock rises Friday, still underperforms market
+UnitedHealth Group Incorporated (NYSE:UNH) went down by -2.18% from its latest closing price compared to the recent 1-year high of $367.95.
+The company’s stock price has collected -4.91% of loss in the last five trading sessions.
+MarketWatch.com reported 7 hours ago that UnitedHealth Group Inc. stock falls Thursday, underperforms market

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.